The 1.4GW Bungaban Wind Farm will be located 40km north-east of Wandoan and will generate enough energy to power 700,000 homes.

 However, as the corridor is being finalised, there is potential that new information from engagement feedback or on-ground assessments may result in minor adjustments to corridor positioning.
 If this occurs, we will promptly contact impacted landholders to discuss these adjustments.

-We are currently at Step 3 of Powerlink’s Transmission Easement Engagement Process (TEEP) - recommended corridor.
+We are currently at Step 4, 5 and 6 of Powerlink’s Transmission Easement Engagement Process (TEEP) - Final corridor, On-site land studies and Easement alignment and negotiations.

 Want to know more about the project?